rmolinari/thesis_1999/1999_thesis.typ

 ==== The $N_e$ requirements

-The requirements $N_e$ are simpler that those of the first kind, are we implement a standard diagonalization approach to satisfy them.
+The requirements $N_e$ are simpler than those of the first kind, are we implement a standard diagonalization approach to satisfy them.
 This is slightly complicated by the fact that we must ensure that $B leqt H$, but we can just us a stripped-down version of the Cooper, Lempp and Watson method.